sunmingyang0115/teaforall-missiles/README.md

 # Teaforall Missiles
 An easy solution for these elytra-pests that infects your world.
+(Minecraft 1.21 only)

 'Teaforall Missiles' is server-side fabric mod for Minecraft that modifies the behaviour of crossbow-shot firework rockets into manual-guided and self-guided missiles that seeks out your enemies.